shanep/shanep.github.io/docs/cs208/index.md

 Below is a tentative schedule for the semester that you can use to plan out your work.
 Hard due dates are all posted in Canvas.
-While every effort is made to maintain the schedule below minor changes may be made to accommodate events that are outside of anyone's control (snow days, global pandemics, etc.)
+While every effort is made to maintain the schedule below, minor changes may be made to accommodate events that are outside of anyone's control (snow days, global pandemics, etc.)

 **All due dates are posted in Canvas.**